jankilighthouse/-Online-Conference-Management-System/README.md

 Reviewer can review paper and assign marks according the criteria decided by the conference.
 Result of the Selected researchers and their paper displayed on the website.

+## Final Product
+Home page
+!["Screenshot of OCMS-app"]

+Registeration Page
+!["Screenshot of OCMS-app"]

+Author Account Page
+!["Screenshot of OCMS-app"]

+Admin-View All Papers
+!["Screenshot of OCMS-app"]

+Add Reviewer Page by Admin
+!["Screenshot of OCMS-app"]

+Send Mail to Reviewer Page
+!["Screenshot of OCMS-app"]

+Reviewer Receive Mail and Paper
+!["Screenshot of OCMS-app"]

+Send mail to Author(Selection of Paper)
+!["Screenshot of OCMS-app"]

+Conference Detail Page
+!["Screenshot of OCMS-app"]

 # Software Requirements

   1. Runtime Environment:ASP.NET 4.0